Narcasung/mpv-scripts/README.md

 Script to remember Anime4k (https://github.com/bloc97/Anime4K) status on file or folder basis by generating and reading a log file in mpv config's folder.

-Comes with a folder or file mode.
+* Comes with a folder or file mode.
 Folder mode will silently enable Anime4k to the saved mode for all the files in the folder.
 File mode does so on a per file basis.
-Web videos will only work in file mode.
+* Web videos will only work in file mode.
-If a file has both a file and a folder config saved, the file config will take precedence.
+* If a file has both a file and a folder config saved, the file config will take precedence.

-Once an unrecognized file loads, a prompt will ask whether to activate Anime4k for the folder/file.
+* Once an unrecognized file loads, a prompt will ask whether to activate Anime4k for the folder/file.
-Choosing yes will activate the default Anime4k mode (default: A) and save the choice for the whole folder/file.
+* Choosing yes will activate the default Anime4k mode (default: A) and save the choice for the whole folder/file.
-Choosing no will disable Anime4k and save the choice for the whole folder/file.
+* Choosing no will disable Anime4k and save the choice for the whole folder/file.
-If you want to change your choice, use `k` (default) to bring up the prompt again.
+* If you want to change your choice, use `k` (default) to bring up the prompt again.
-From there you can also press the `delete` key to wipe the current folder/file info from the log.
+* From there you can also press the `delete` key to wipe the current folder/file info from the log.

-## install
+## Install

 Just drop auto4k.lua in the `MPV/scripts` folder.

-### changes to make in input.conf
+### Changes to make in input.conf

 For the script to work correctly, you need to override the Anime4k input commands with these custom ones: